 - a fluid filled sack called the subacromial bursa

-A reduction in size of the subacromial space can lead to these structures being squished between the ligament and humerus when elevating the arm towards 90 degrees.
+A reduction in size of the subacromial space can lead to these structures being squished between the ligament and the head of the upper arm bone when elevating the shoulder towards 90°.
 This is known as subacromial impingement.

 Causes of Shoulder Impingement